When the New Constitution Enters Into Force

 Key facts

-• Entry into force – 1 July 2026 (if the 'Yes' vote wins on 15 March)
+• Entry into force – 1 July 2026 after the referendum of 15 March 2026

 • Transitional period – 3.5 months; all institutions operate without interruption